Tone-Test/TT-YTDL/readme.md

 3. Install the required Python packages by running:  ```pip install -r requirements.txt```

 ## How to install youtube-dl for the script to work
-   Run ```pip install youtube-dl --pre --upgrade``` on your system.
+   Run ```python -m pip install --force-reinstall (LATEST NIGHTLY RELEASE.tar.gz)``` on your system.
 This will work with Windows and Linux.
 Im not too sure on MacOS

 ## Usage